gopherjs/gopherjs/README.md

 GopherJS - A compiler from Go to JavaScript
 -------------------------------------------

-### Currently only Go 1.4 is supported.
-Ongoing work for Go 1.5 can be found in the go1.5 branch.

 [![Circle CI](https://circleci.com/gh/gopherjs/gopherjs.svg?style=svg)](https://circleci.com/gh/gopherjs/gopherjs)

 GopherJS compiles Go code ([golang.org](http://golang.org/)) to pure JavaScript code.
 Its main purpose is to give you the opportunity to write front-end code in Go which will still run in all browsers.
 Give GopherJS a try on the [GopherJS Playground](http://gopherjs.github.io/playground/).